A travel opportunity is always greeted with a plan. Here’s a few tips on what to bring when you travel in Japan!

 One Good Jacket to Rule them All!

-As for overall protection, I will be bringing a very durable nylon flight jacket.
-It’s the best jacket I’ve had for riding, driving, hiking, and traveling!
-It is heavy duty but warm and water resistant.
+As for overall protection, I will be bring my favorite Goretex Jacket.
+It’s the best jacket I’ve had for hiking, and traveling!
+It is heavy duty but warm, water-proof, and durable.

-Shoes are probably the most abused gear I’ll be bringing.
+Comfortable Shoes are important and you never go cheap with gear that touches the ground.
 Since my mobility is dependent on the type of shoes I’ll be bring, I need to be wearing a really good pair!
 I wouldn’t want my shoe to fall apart while hiking some place in Japan.
 So why not something all-around?
-An old hiking boot would be the perfect choice!
+Running Shoes would be the perfect choice!
 It is waterproof, good for all-seasons, already broken-in and rugged.